praveenscience/FinalYear-Project-Ideas/README.md

 * Age & Gender Detection
 * Optimizing Product Price
 * Breast Cancer Prediction
+* Analyze COVID Vaccination Progress Using Python
+* Financial Status Analysis For Credit Score Rating
 * Movie Based Recommendation
 * DSA Question Predicter
   > _for top product based companies...
 Not with 100% accuracy, so that it doesn't become illegal! 😛_

+## Bio Technology

+* Determine If Your Food is Genetically Modified
+* Building Your Own Tool for Identifying DNA

 ## Contribution